nyu-oop-sp18/class07/README.md

 ## Object-Functional Design

-When you design a software component, it is helpful to start your design by considering the interface of the component with its environment (i.e. other components) before designing the internal representation and implementation details of the component.
-That is, you should first think about what objects and methods the component should provide, what are the type signatures of these methods, what properties should the interactions between objects and their methods satisfy, which aspects of the internal state of the component should be observable by the environment - if any, etc. These considerations put constraints on the possible implementations of the component that inform your design process down the road and help you catch design flaws early on.
+When you design a software component, it is helpful to start your design by considering the interface of the component with its environment (i.e. other components) before designing the component's internal representation and implementation details.
+That is, you should first answer questions such as

+* What objects and methods the component should provide?

+* What are the type signatures of these methods?

+* What properties should the interactions between objects and their methods satisfy?

+* Which aspects of the internal state of the component should be observable by the environment - if any?

+* ...

+These considerations put constraints on the possible implementations of the component that inform your design process down the road and help you catch design flaws early on.

 In the context of object-functional design where objects have no observable state, we can often think of a software component as an